vladmw5/questionnaire-app/README.md

 ## Know the limits

-1. You have to always keep your eye on the referential integrity between questions. <b>Violating the integrity will make the app to crash</b>
+1. You have to always keep your eye on the referential integrity between questions. <b>Violating the integrity will make the app to crash.</b>
 2. The app currently handles only these two kinds of errors: `NoEntrypointQuestion` error and `PageNotFound` error.
 Other types may cause the app to crash.
 3. There is no 'question protection' meaning that the user can use the browser address string to bypass some questions.
-However to do this, the user must know the question ID in advance, which is not possible unless the user passes the survey at least once
+However to do this, the user must know the question ID in advance, which is not possible unless the user passes the survey at least once.
+4. The app uses `redux-persist` to persist user answers.
+Clearing the local storage while completing the survey may results in an error.
-4. Read all the warning messages very carefully, it contains the additional information about all the pitfalls and other limitations.
+5. Read all the warning messages very carefully, it contains some additional information about all the pitfalls and other limitations.

+# Tech Stack:

+Node v20

+Next.js v14 (with pages router)

+Typescript

+Redux Toolkit, React-Redux, Redux-Persist

+Tailwind CSS

+clsx

+ESLint

+Prettier